TERREMEMBER/znbase/docs/content/v2.2/secure/audit-logging/ycql.md

 title: Audit logging logging for the YCQL API
 headerTitle: Audit logging for the YCQL API
 linkTitle: Audit logging
-description: Use audit logging in YugabyteDB for the YCQL API.
+description: Use audit logging in ZNbaseDB for the YCQL API.
 menu:
   v2.2:
     identifier: audit-logging-2-ycql